UrielSabah/BackstageIL/Readme.md

    ReDoc: http://127.0.0.1:8000/redoc
 ```

-#### The CSV created is the original input, the dataframe calculation is printed on the terminal when run the main.py file
+#### About

-The API allows you to retrieve flight information, add new flights, and update existing flight information.
+The API allows you to retrieve information about music halls

 ## Features